 - An audit involves the City (Department of the Environment) or Recology visually inspecting, photographing, and documenting recycling, composting, and trash container contents to determine if the property is compliant.

 - An audit will receive a pass when the contents of your recycling, composting, and trash containers are found to have levels of contamination lower than 5% for compostables, 10% for recyclables, and 25% for trash, respectively.
 Contamination is defined as unacceptable materials found in a designated container.
-Resources on what is acceptable in each bin can be found here.
+Find out more about how Recology Diversion Auditors complete Large Refuse Generator audits in our video series.
 There is a no-tolerance policy for electronic waste (E-waste) or Hazardous Waste found in any container.

 - If the audit fails, properties are required to hire a Zero Waste Facilitator, defined as a qualified person(s) who serves exclusively to help a property comply with adequate refuse separation.
 This service may include sorting materials into their proper containers and educating property managers and/or tenants on separation.
 Failure to hire a Zero Waste Facilitator could result in substantial fines.
 Please refer to the ordinance language for details.
 An official copy can be found here.